wildapt01/python-files/NetNinja/notes.md

 Several ways to do that. `var_data_read = open('path_to_file')` then going through the lines with adequat formating.
 Close the file after using `var_data_read` in a code block.

 Other way with `with open('path_to_file') as var_data_read:` which is a function so a code block can be included.
-Be careful with the formating
+Be careful with the formating of the output.